msawyer91/Pushover.NET/README.md

 Exception except;
 bool notify = Pushover.SendNotification("LJNNaBNdqGKaVQeT38V8Y58EjMqA4d", "YOUR_USER_KEY_HERE", "This is my first Pushover notification using Microsoft Visual Studio!", out except);
 ````

+# Test Harness

+The Visual Studio solution (imported/tested in VS 2022 Community) includes a test harness Windows Forms app.
+This allows you to fully test the Pushover.NET solution, including sending messages, including titles, URLs, changing sounds, priority, etc.

+I created a default application key, ah4qn2853qakpyh5r4p5yd6dw41knu, which is prepopulated.
+I just created this on "Twosday" Tuesday 2/22/22, as the old one I had featured on CodePlex is so heavily used it gets maxed out of its 10,000 free monthly messages.
+I ask that when you use this key, please don't be greedy.
+Try it out a couple times, then create your own applications.
+You can create many applications in your own Pushover account, EACH of which come with 10,000 free messages per month.
+So use mine just for a quick smoke test, then set up your own.

+If you get an error code 429, that means the 10,000 free monthly messages have been exceeded.

+## Test Screen Caps